Negative Painting – An Exercise to Help Make it Positive

-Negative Painting
+What is Negative Painting in Watercolor?

 Negative painting is where you define the shape of the object by painting the space (negative space) around it.
-I painted the painting using the negative painting technique.

 Below, I have included an exercise that you can do to help you get the hang of negative painting.
 Let me know how you make out.

-Negative Painting Exercise
+Negative Square Painting Exercise

 - Hansa Yellow (light cool yellow)